mustafaAlgun/Covid-19-Detection-with-Vision-Transformer/README.md

 * Then, we'll train the model using "Stratified K-Fold" as many competitors in Kaggle do in competitions as see if we get any improvements on our results (check out the link below).
 "https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html"
 * [Not done yet] We'll try to implement "GRAD Cam" to understand on which parts of the images out attention model focused for prediction (check the Acknowledgements section).

-## Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 ## Getting Started